 The sample is then sent to a lab, and placed in a special dish (culture media) that allows bacteria or viruses to grow.
-The sample is placed under a microscope and checked at regular time periods to see if there are any organisms present and if they are growing.
+The sample is looked at under a microscope regularly to see if any organisms are growing.

-A culture of duodenal tissue is done to check for bacteria that may lead to certain illnesses and conditions.
+A culture of duodenal tissue is done to check for bacteria or viruses that may lead to certain illnesses and conditions.

-An abnormal finding means that harmful bacteria has been found in the tissue sample.
-This may include organisms that cause inflammation of the stomach and intestines, such as:
+An abnormal finding means that harmful bacteria or a virus has been found in the tissue sample.
+Bacteria may include:

 - Helicobacter pylori

-Usually other tests are done to identify infection-causing organisms in duodenal tissue.
-These tests include the urease test (for example the Clotest) and histology (looking at the tissue under the microscope).
+Other tests are very often done to look for infection-causing organisms in duodenal tissue.
+These tests include the urease test (for example, the Clotest) and histology (looking at the tissue under a microscope).